51FanZzz/Mindease/README.md

 # Mindease

-This is a project based on Flutter.
+A Flutter-based project.

 ## What is Mindease?

-Mindease dedicated to be a reliable support for people with OCD( Obsessive-Compulsive Disorder) and to help this minority to be better understood by the world.

-We aim to create a relax, chilled environment where they will feel free to discuss their daily struggles.
+Mindease is dedicated to providing reliable support for individuals with Obsessive-Compulsive Disorder (OCD), helping them to be better understood by the world.
+Our goal is to create a relaxed and welcoming environment where users feel free to discuss their daily challenges.

-## What can Mindease do?
+## Features of Mindease

-Anyone wil have access to this application where we provide a variety of tools:
+The application offers a variety of tools accessible to everyone:
-- Simple task management
+- Simple Task Management
-- Daily routine / habit tracker
+- Daily Routine/Habit Tracker
-- Mindfulness exercise
+- Mindfulness Exercises
-- Mindbuddy AI chatbot
+- Mindbuddy AI Chatbot

-## Who is behind Mindease?
+## Ownership and Rights

-This project's design property is jointly owned by Luna Wu and Gary Yao.
+The design property of this project is jointly owned by Luna Wu and Gary Yao.
+Any sharing or distribution requires approval from both owners.

-Anyone who wishes to share will need to be approved by both of them.

-contact detail:
+Contact detail:
 Luna -> wyf2215476254@gmail.com
 Gary -> 2059581981gary@gmail.com